 Python

-The extended Euclidean algorithm is particularly useful when a and b are co-prime, since x is the modular multiplicative inverse of a modulo b, and y is the modular multiplicative inverse of b modulo a.
+The extended Euclidean algorithm is particularly useful when a and b are co-prime since x is the modular multiplicative inverse of a modulo b, and y is the modular multiplicative inverse of b modulo a.
 Both extended Euclidean algorithms are widely used in cryptography.
-The computation of the modular multiplicative inverse is an essential step in RSA public-key encryption algorithm.
+The computation of the modular multiplicative inverse is an essential step in the RSA public-key encryption algorithm.

 References: https://en.wikipedia.org/wiki/Extended_Euclidean_algorithm